natch 7 months ago

 OTOH the Starship is also going to be a major player in the Earth and Moon business.
 Even just on Earth, it's basically capable of landing a few hundred tons of cargo and passengers anywhere on the planet within an hour or so.
 Or will be, once the landing gear is attached.
 It may have interesting military consequences.

-genericspammer a day ago
+genericspammer 7 months ago

 What do we have to gain by going to mars?

-• jasfi a day ago
+• jasfi 7 months ago

 The objective would likely drive lots of improvements to science and engineering.